floweredscarf/su25/labs/lab20/index.md

 Unlike merge sort, quicksort has a worst-case runtime different from its best-case runtime.
 Suppose we always choose the first element in a range as our pivot.
 Then, which of the following conditions would cause the worst-case runtime for quicksort?
-Discuss with your partner, and verify your understanding by highlighting the line below for the answer.
+Discuss with a partner, and verify your understanding by highlighting the line below for the answer.

 <p><span style="color:white"><em>Sorted or Reverse Sorted Array.
 This is because